beNative/LogViewer/FUNCTIONAL_MANUAL.md

     - **From/To**: Select start and end dates and times.
 The query will include logs within this range.

 - **Log Attributes**:
     - Use the multi-select dropdowns to filter by specific values for `Level`, `Sender Type`, `Sender Name`, and `Filename`.
-For each attribute, there are two dropdowns: one for *inclusion* (e.g., `Level is...`) and one for *exclusion* (e.g., `Level is NOT...`).
-This allows for highly specific queries, such as showing all 'ERROR' level messages except those from 'SystemA'.
+For each attribute, you can use the **Include/Exclude** toggle switch next to the dropdown to control whether the selected items should be part of the result set or removed from it.
     - **Quick Search**: For dropdowns with many options (like Sender Name), you can click to open the dropdown and then use the search bar at the top to quickly find the item you're looking for.

 ### 4.2.
 Main Content Area